Hypnotherapy, the solutions You Need

 The way I work is consensual throughout and I believe this is the right way to work.
 You see I want the client to make what they feel, is the right choice, for them!
 And I feel the best way you can do that is by meeting me and having a free and open discussion about your concerns.
 At the end of the consultation, you are free to make some real choices.
 Because there is absolutely no obligation to do anything other than saying yes please or no thank you!
 If you choose not to go any further, that is a good choice.
 Because there should not be any unnecessary doubt about the decision to enter therapy!
 I say unnecessary doubt, because it may be difficult to not have some doubt.
 However, if you choose to go to the next stage, the first appointment, that is also a good choice.
 At the end of the first session, you can freely make the choice to move forward to a series of sessions.
 It is quite usual to have a number of sessions to effect a lasting solution.
 Making the choice to continue has two options: 1. to proceed on a session by session basis.
 2. to book and pay for a package of 4 sessions and receive a 5th session free of charge.* This equals a 20% discount and therefore lightens the financial burden.
 It also helps you make a commitment towards your own future!

-Well, that’s because I find 5 sessions to be about the right amount for most clients I have worked with.
+Experientially I found that 5 sessions are most often the right amount for the majority of clients I have worked with.
 However, some clients need more and others less.
-So, you really have nothing to lose . . . except for your problem?
+So, whichever route you choose, you really have nothing to lose . . . except; the problem?

 Sometimes Clients have multiple issues and in this circumstance, I recommend working on these one at a time.
 However, I always discuss this with the Client, asking, which they feel most appropriate to start with?
 Although, as a general rule, I usually suggest dealing with stress or anxiety-related issues first.
 For the most part, this will help to get the client into a better place; physically and emotionally.
 And sometimes some of the other peripheral issues can dissipate or even disappear when stress or anxiety is greatly lessened.
 It is also not uncommon, having dealt with the anxiety and stress matters, that one therapeutic intervention, can have a cascading effect on other issues!
 C'est la Vie!